-Hockey Canada and BFL Canada are on the hunt for the country’s best women’s hockey coaches, and it is calling on players and parents from coast to coast to coast to nominate coaches who have made significant contributions to the game.
+Hockey Canada and BFL Canada are on the hunt for the country’s best women’s hockey coaches, and they are calling on players and parents from coast to coast to coast to nominate coaches who have made significant contributions to the game.

-From that group of 22, two coaches – one grassroots and one high-performance – will be named national winners and both will receive a trip to the IIHF Women’s World Championship, March 31 to April 10 in Halifax and Truro, N.S. plus $2,500.
+From that group of 22, two coaches – one community and one high-performance – will be named national winners.
+Both will receive a trip to the 2021 IIHF Women’s World Championship, April 7-17 in Halifax and Truro, N.S., as well as $2,500.

 The selection committee includes a trio of Canadian women’s hockey leaders – Olympic gold medallists Cassie Campbell-Pascall, Gina Kingsbury and Caroline Ouellette.
 They are joined by Steve Lacoste, vice-president of sports and leisure with BFL, and Teal Gove, manager of hockey development with Hockey Canada.

 Applications will be open until Feb.
 5, 2021.

 Founded in 1987 by Barry F. Lorenzetti, BFL Canada is one of the largest employee-owned and operated risk management, insurance brokerage and employee benefits consulting services firms in Canada.
 The firm has a team of over 700 professionals located in 18 offices across the country.
 BFL is a founding partner of Lockton Global LLP, a partnership of independent insurance brokers who provide risk management, insurance and benefits consulting services in over 130 countries around the world.
 For more information, visit bflcanada.ca or follow on LinkedIn, Twitter and Facebook.